Toma-Shops-2025/MyPartsRunner247/GETTING_STARTED_GUIDE.md

 ## Platform Overview

-### What is MyPartsRunner?
+### What is MY-RUNNER.COM?
-MyPartsRunner is a revolutionary on-demand delivery platform that connects customers with professional drivers to deliver ANYTHING, ANYTIME, ANYWHERE.
-Unlike traditional delivery services limited to food or packages, MyPartsRunner specializes in urgent, specialized, and unique delivery needs.
+MY-RUNNER.COM is a revolutionary on-demand delivery platform that connects customers with professional drivers to deliver ANYTHING, ANYTIME, ANYWHERE.
+Unlike traditional delivery services limited to food or packages, MY-RUNNER.COM specializes in urgent, specialized, and unique delivery needs.

 ### Key Features
 - ✅ **Universal Delivery**: Not just food - ANY item, ANY business